ASFHyP3/hyp3-docs/docs/README.md

 ### Setting up a development environment

-In order to automatically document some of our APIs, we setup a `conda` environment with our APIs installed.
+In order to automatically document some of our APIs, we use a `conda` environment with our APIs installed.
 You can get Miniconda (recommended) here:

 https://docs.conda.io/en/latest/miniconda.html